Thug Notes: Style

-The series is presented by Sparky Sweets, Ph.D., in the character's "original gangster" style.
+The series is presented by Greg Edwards in character as Sparky Sweets, Ph.D; the character hosts the series in an "original gangster" style.

-The following is an example of Sweets' style from his analysis of To Kill a Mockingbird, one of his most popular: "Only a jive-ass fool would bother capping a mockingbird, cause all them bitches do is just drop next-level beats for your enjoyment.
+The following is an example of Sweets' style from his analysis of To Kill a Mockingbird, one of his most popular: "Only a jive-ass fool would bother capping a mockingbird, 'cause all them bitches do is just drop next-level beats for your enjoyment.
 So what my girl Harper trying to say is ratting on Boo Radley wouldn't do no good.
 It would only rid the hood of one more true-blue player."

 Explaining the usage of African-American Vernacular English within the series, Edwards stated, "but the truth is, the gift of literature is universal in meaning and should be made accessible to everyone on every plane.
-So, 'Thug Notes' is my way of trivializing academia's attempt at making literature exclusionary by showing that even high-brow academic concepts can be communicated in a clear and open fashion."
+So, Thug Notes is my way of trivializing academia's attempt at making literature exclusionary by showing that even high-brow academic concepts can be communicated in a clear and open fashion."
 The style used by Edwards' character was a result of "frustration with the world of academia".

 Episodes

 Reception

 Thug Notes has been met with a cumulative view total of over 160 million (as of June 2017) and critical acclaim.
 Thug Notess virality has been documented by mainstream news publications such as The New York Times and HuffPost.
 The Tampa Bay Times has noted that the series can be used as an educational tool.
-However, The New York Times somewhat criticized the increase in the frequency of style of the series, stating "We have to put a stop to inappropriate hip-hop appropriation before we get the Fox News 'Rap the Headlines Hour' or 'Gangsta 60 Minutes'."

 In 2014, Wisecrack/Thug Notes was listed on NewMediaRockstars Top 100 Channels, ranked at #94.